midonet/midonet/docs/neutron_translation.md

 If there is no more BGP peer configured on this router, delete the Quagga container and the redirect rule.

+If there are extra routes associated with this router, delete all of the corresponding BGP networks.

 ## PORTBINDING